EricH10/OMDB/omdb/readme.txt

-Project is made with AngularJS
+Project is made with AngularJS.

 The info page is a work in progress, some features are missing like back button.